When is a wine ready to drink?

 These wines are best savoured now by those who enjoy fruitiness, and do not mind wines which may have slightly more noticeable tannins.
 It is worth bearing in mind that winemaking has changed a lot in the past 20 years.
 As such, wines from the 2000s onwards are far more enjoyable young – as the fruit is riper, the tannins softer and the oak better integrated due to warmer global weather, better management in the vineyard and a more subtle approach in the winery.
 Whereas in the 1980s wines such as red Bordeaux had to be aged for 20 years before the tannins softened sufficiently to make the wine palatable, that is simply not true anymore.

 How long is a piece of string?
-How peak is peak?
-Even within the wine trade, there is no agreement on when, precisely, a wine is at its peak.
+How “best” is best?
+Even within the wine trade, there is no agreement on when, precisely, a wine is at its best.
 However, most critics and buyers agree that the wine needs to show a balance of both primary (that is fresh fruit) and tertiary (dried fruit, leather and earth) flavours, sitting somewhere on a spectrum between barrel-fresh and vinegar.

 The tannins may well have softened on red wines, polymerising to form a more silky texture.
 Subtle spicy and savoury notes may start to come through on the palate.
 Overall the flavours and aromas will feel more spread out on the palate – instead of hitting you with a ball of flavour all at once, the flavours and aromas take their time, allowing you to savour them in turn.
 For white wines, these may well be starting to take on a golden colour, and developing flavours of honey, nuts and wax.